 Building Local/Global Spina Bifida Communities with Adaptive Design

 Construyendo Comunidades Locales/Globales de Espina Bifida con Diseño Adaptable

 Michael Rotella is a Syracuse University alumnus, a disability blogger, and founder of a popular local media website.
 Prior to joining the GUDC, Michael worked with Mark Congel and Granite Development as an accessibility consultant on a major residential project.
 He provided insight and solutions for access and inclusion for people of all ability levels during this project's development and remains an advisor.
 As a person with a mobility disability Michael has firsthand knowledge of the challenges disabled people face in built environments.
 He hopes to utilize this as a starting point for the GUDC’s future growth.

-Diana Foote - Executive Director, GUDC
+Diana Foote - Former Executive Director, GUDC

 Diana has more than 25 years of progressively responsible experience which she brings to the GUDC.
 She’s also currently the Director of Operations & Business Manager for the Burton Blatt Institute (BBI) at Syracuse University.
 As a member of BBI’s Leadership Team, Diana manages the financials and related activities of all BBI projects, the overall departmental budget, and its resources for the current and future goals of BBI.
 She approaches all of her work with enthusiasm and tenacity and brings this same dedication to supporting the growth of the GUDC.
 Diana is an alum and an MBA candidate (2018) of Syracuse University’s Whitman School of Management.